cpaggen/blastradius-ec2/README.md

 Once the EC2 instance is deployed, it contains itself a Terraform plan (aws.tf) which creates a simple EC2 instance in a new VPC.
 That is simply meant to test blast-radius.

+**Note**: you probably will need to log into your cloud instance (replace the name of the SSH keypair in aws_ec2.tf with yours) and start blast-radius manually like so >blast-radius --serve ./ --port 8888